-As prospectors flocked to California to find their fortunes in the late 1840s, San Francisco began its journey as one of the most picturesque and diverse cities in the world.
+As prospectors flocked to California to find their fortunes in the late 1840s, San Francisco’s journey to become one of the most picturesque and diverse cities in the world began.

 These days fortunes are made in Silicon Valley to the south, whilst the city is joined to the greater Bay Area by the Golden Gate and Bay Bridges.
-Originally a Spanish settlement and rebuilt after the great earthquake of 1906, San Francisco is a progressive melting pot of cultures, cuisines from all corners of the globe, shopping experiences second to none, and stunning natural landscapes.
+Originally a Spanish settlement and rebuilt after the great earthquake of 1906, modern San Francisco is a melting pot of cultures and cuisines from all corners of the globe.
+It offers fabulous shopping experiences and easy access to stunning natural landscapes.

 Here’s a city guide to the top things to do in San Francisco.

 Infamous Alcatraz sits surrounded by swirling currents and freezing water in San Francisco Bay.
 Book well in advance and take an evening tour to hear the ghosts of prisoners past as you gain an eerie insight into prison life on ‘The Rock’.

 Learn how to use the panorama setting on your camera and you’ll be rewarded with spectacular photographs of the city and bay from Coit Tower, perched on top of Telegraph Hill.
 From there, work your calf muscles for seven blocks along Lombard, before reaching the street’s famous series of hairpin bends.

 A visit to San Francisco is not complete without a ride on the historic cable car system.
 For over 140 years the cable cars have been a feature of Nob Hill as they grip the cables that drag them up the steep inclines and ease them down the other side.
 You can join at any turntable or stop along the routes — providing there’s room!